-During a job interview, you will likely be asked questions about how you managed your work responsibilities on your previous jobs.
+During a job interview, you will likely be asked a few questions about how you managed your work responsibilities in your previous jobs.
 A typical question is, "Describe a time when your workload was heavy and how you handled it."

 This question can come up in interviews for jobs at all levels, from entry-level to executive.
 Many jobs have times when the work piles up, and your answer will help the interviewer determine if you are a good match for the position.

+Keep your tone positive and mature.
 Your interviewer is looking for employees who can react effectively to an increase in workload, without drama or a haphazard handling of the situation.
-There’s no need to point fingers at coworkers or bosses, or even yourself.
+There’s no need to point fingers at coworkers or bosses, or even at yourself.

+Maintain objectivity when explaining the circumstances.
 The cause of the heavy workload should be stated in such a way that you aren't blaming somebody else for a delay or incompetence.
-If it was due to a coworker being absent for illness or leave, this is acceptable to mention.
-Of course, if the heavy workload was due to some positive achievement on you or team’s part, be sure to include that information.
+If it was due to a co-worker being absent for illness or leave, this is acceptable to mention.
+Of course, if the heavy workload was due to some positive achievement on you or the team’s part, be sure to include that information.

 Don't play the blame game in your answer.
 If the workload was heavy due to mismanagement, procrastination, or another type of failure, pass by the cause or only discuss it if asked further.
 Starting off your response by blaming someone else for the situation is a red flag to a hiring manager that you may not be a strong and positive team player.

 Don’t offer a confessional.
 If you were the cause of the problem that led to the work backing up, it's best not to discuss that element unless asked about it directly.
 "I overslept so I had to do eight hours of work in four hours, at least once a week," is certainly not an answer you want to provide.